EmilSkaaning/DeepStruc/data/README.md

 ```

 ## Generate data arguments
-list of possible arguments or run the '--help' argument for additional information.
+List of possible arguments or run the '--help' argument for additional information.

 | Arg | Description | Example |
 | --- | --- |  --- |